lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 ## Retention Logic

 As illustrated in the picture above, all muxing matrix and DIO outputs are routed through the retention logic, which essentially consists of a set of multiplexors and two retention registers per output (one register is for the output data and one for the output enable).
-This multiplexor can be configured to be automatically activated upon deep sleep entry in order to either drive the output low, high, high-Z or to the last seen value (keep).
+This multiplexor can be configured to be automatically activated upon sleep entry in order to either drive the output low, high, high-Z or to the last seen value (keep).
 If no sleep behavior is specified, the retention logic will continue to drive out the value coming from the peripheral side, which can be useful for peripherals that reside in the AON domain.

 The sleep behavior of all outputs is activated in parallel via a trigger signal asserted by the power manager.
-Once activated, it is the task of SW to disable the sleep behavior for each individual pin when waking up from deep sleep.
+Once activated, it is the task of SW to disable the sleep behavior for each individual pin when waking up from sleep.
 This ensures that the output values remain stable until the system and its peripherals have been re-initialized.

 ## Wakeup Detectors